-Submitting Resumes to NGB-SL-GFO
+Submitting Resumes to NGB-SL-B

-The Officer Record Brief (ORB) is the official source document for a General Officer's resume.
-Every effort must be made to mirror the resume's text with the DA Photo and the ORB.
-An updated Resume, DA Photo and ORB should be submitted to NGB-SL-GFO within 30 days of receiving promotion and/or reassignment order.
-Updated Resume info and photographs should be submitted to NGB-SL-GFO within 60 days of receiving an award of Army Commendation Medal or above.
+The official source document for a General Officer's resume will vary on the resume request.
+An example would be a DA638 for an award or a DA1059 for a Military school attended.
+Every effort must be made to mirror the resume's text original listed name a course, assignment, award, etc. An updated Resume, Command (head & shoulders) photo in either ASU/AGSU should be submitted to NGB-SL-B within 30 days of receiving promotion and/or reassignment order.
+Updated Resume information and photographs should be submitted to NGB-SL-B within 60 days of receiving an award of the Army Commendation Medal or higher.

-A General Officer, Staff POC or State MILPO should submit the final resume, Official Photo (jpeg file) and current ORB (within 30 days) as separate documents to:
+A General Officer, Staff POC or State MILPO should submit the final resume, Official Command (head & shoulders) photo in ASU/AGSU (jpeg file) and certified ORB (within 30 days) as separate documents to: